 Although the service intends investing in sustainable energy infrastructure, the plan for the foreseeable future is to invest only in rooftop-mounted solar projects.
 Therefore, this is quite a specific service.
 Additional risks include the fact that Guinness prefers to invest in pre-construction projects; for example, there may be delays in construction that could impact electricity generating capability and thus returns.

-Guinness levies no initial charges.
+Guinness levies no initial charges directly.
 The annual management fee is 1%, paid for by the underlying investee company.
 In addition, there is a 0.275% dealing fee and annual custodian fee of £37.50 per client – both paid by the underlying company.
 There is a performance fee of 20% of any profits payable on redemption assuming a simple hurdle of 3.5% per annum has been achieved.
-The total charges are annual capped at 1.5%, excluding performance fees.
+The total annual charges are annual capped at 1.5%, excluding performance fees.